This blog was written by Aaron Ashby, Human Resources Business Partner at Helpside.

 Employers can request an employee’s credit score with written employee consent but should only do so if credit score would be a good indication of an employee’s ability to perform their job.
 There are very few cases where this would be applicable, so employers should be cautious.

 While background checks can be helpful to your hiring process, there are also many potential pitfalls to be avoided in order to keep background checks legal.
-If you are unsure if a certain practice is illegal or just ill-advised or you want to know more about background checks, contact Helpside at firstname.lastname@example.org.
+If you are unsure if a certain practice is illegal or just ill-advised or you want to know more about background checks, contact Helpside at firstname.lastname@example.org or send us your name and email using the form below and we will reach out.